 Passing through waivers unclaimed, Sandy returned to Montreal.
 It is not known whether he ever picked up much French, though it should have been easier for him.
 He had good years at Triple-A in both 1958 (.260-16-62) and 1959 (.301-26-79), plus two more middling winters for the Scorpions, highlighted by a return to the Caribbean Series in 1959 (7-for-21).
 Los Angeles finally recalled him for five games in September at the end of the ’59 season.
 However, Amorós was not on the postseason roster.

 The Cuban professional league played its last season in the winter of 1960-61, and Sandy was there until the end with Almendares, going out with a respectable .288 average.
-His lifetime totals at home across 11 seasons, subject to some uncertainty, were 49 homers, 312 RBIs, and a .281 average in 2,305 at-bats.
+His lifetime totals in Cuba across 11 seasons, subject to some uncertainty, were 49 homers, 312 RBIs, and a .281 average in 2,305 at-bats.

 Amorós then spent 1961 with Denver in the American Association (.259-10-58).
 On March 18, 1962, the Tigers organization sold him and infielder Ossie Álvarez to the Mexico City Red Devils.
 Sandy played well (.305-13-71) -- but his days on the field were over, as he hit a new obstacle.

 Author Nicholas Dawidoff (perhaps best known for his book on Moe Berg, The Catcher Was a Spy) provided many insights on Sandy’s life in a feature he wrote for Sports Illustrated in July 1989.
 He described how things went downhill because of a run-in with El Líder Máximo, Fidel Castro.